 - Consider the direction of prevailing winds and opening placement.
-If possible, locate inlet openings upwind of discharge openings and other exhaust outlets. - When inlet and outlet openings are placed on the same wall, minimum distance between the two openings must be approximately three (3) feet (minimum distance varies significantly with variations in outlet opening face velocity). - If roof-mounted ventilation openings are used, strategically locate the inlet ventilation opening(s) upwind of the outlet opening(s). - Discharge and supply ductwork must be designed to avoid weather related long periods of water entrainment.
+If possible, locate inlet openings upwind of discharge openings and other exhaust outlets. - When inlet and outlet openings are placed on the same wall, minimum distance between the two openings must be approximately three (3) feet (minimum distance varies significantly with variations in outlet opening face velocity). - If roof-mounted ventilation openings are used, strategically locate the inlet ventilation opening(s) upwind of the outlet opening(s). - Discharge and supply ductwork must be designed to avoid weather related long periods of water entrainment and the potential for microbial growth.